-- 1.1 This document seeks the views of stakeholders on proposed changes to the profession-specific standards of proficiency for hearing aid dispensers. - 1.2 We are conducting our review of the profession-specific standards on a rolling basis by reviewing the standards of proficiency for groups of professions at a time.
-More information about the review process is set out below. - 1.3 The consultation will be of interest to members of the profession, as well as relevant education providers, employers, professional bodies, and those who use the services of this profession. - 1.4 The consultation will run from X Month 201X to X Month 201X.
+- 1.1 This document seeks the views of stakeholders on proposed changes to the profession-specific standards of proficiency for biomedical scientists. - 1.2 We are conducting our review of the profession-specific standards on a rolling basis by reviewing the standards of proficiency for groups of professions at a time.
+More information about the review process is set out below. - 1.3 At the same time as this consultation we are also consulting on the profession-specific standards for clinical scientists. - 1.4 These consultations will be of interest to members of these professions, as well as relevant education providers, employers, professional bodies and those who use the services of these professions. - 1.5 The consultations will run from X Month 201X to X Month 201X.